 Admission to any physician assistant program is a highly competitive process.
-Augsburg College’s graduate program in Physician Assistant Studies receives hundreds of applications every year for each entering class of 30 students.
+Augsburg College’s graduate program in Physician Assistant Studies receives hundreds of applications every year for each entering class.

 The Augsburg Physician Assistant Studies program has a two-step application process – applying through CASPA and to Augsburg’s PA Studies program.

 The Augsburg PA Program participates in the Centralized Application Service for Physician Assistants (CASPA), which is sponsored by the Physician Assistant Education Association (PAEA).
 All applications to the PA Program for the entering class must be processed through CASPA, following all guidelines and regulations set forth by CASPA.